Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 + Physical computer - On a personal computers, install Windows 10 or 11 Enterprise
 + Virtual machine - Use your prefered hypervisor to create a Windows 10/11 Enterprise VM
 + Virtual machine in Azure - To create a Windows 10/11 virtual machine in Microsoft Azure, you must have a Visual Studio-based subscription, which has access to the images for Windows 10/11 Enterprise.
 Other types of Azure subscriptions, such as trial and paid subscriptions, do not have access to this image.
 For the latest information, see Use Windows client in Azure for dev/test scenarios.
-For more information about eligible subscriptions, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/client-images#subscription-eligibility.
+For more information about eligible subscriptions, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/client-images#subscription-eligibility
++ Virtual Machine in Azure Virtual Desktop (AVD) or Windows365 - See our docs https://learn.microsoft.com/en-us/windows-365/overview

 **Note:** Enabling the option to deploy a client VM via this template requires that you upload a generalized Windows 10/11 VHD to an Azure storage account and provide the account name in the _clientVhdUri_ parameter.
 Note that SAS tokens are not supported, and the blob container must be configured for public read access.
 The path to the VHD should resemble the following example: